2009 Mitsubishi Outlander

 The Mitsubishi Outlander offers four-cylinder and V6 engines and sophisticated four-wheel-drive technology.
 The cabin is comfortable, spacious and user-friendly, with available state-of-the-art entertainment and navigation systems.
 Top-notch occupant safety equipment and crash avoidance features are standard across the line.

 NewCarTestDrive.com correspondent Tom Lankard filed this report from Northern Virginia.
-John Katz in Pennsylvania reported on the new four-cylinder model.
+John Katz in Pennsylvania reported on the four-cylinder model.